dymmond/esmerald/docs/interceptors.md

 !!!
 Note
     You should replace the location of the settings in the example by the one you have in your project.
 This was used as example only.

+## API Reference

+Check out the [API Reference for Interceptors](./references/interceptors.md) for more details.